StackVista/stackstate-docs/k8s-suse-rancher-prime-agent-air-gapped.md

 - Overriding the image registry with `all.image.registry` value.
 - Using the arhive with the Helm chart instead of the Helm repository. `stackstate/stackstate-k8s-agent` -> `./stackstate-k8s-agent-X.Y.Z.tgz`

-Run the command to install the Rancher Prime Observability Agent
+Run the command to install the SUSE Observability Agent

 ```bash
 helm upgrade --install \